Your guide to doing business in Bulgaria

 There is no yearly reporting from the side of the employer except for when the employee has other incomes and they have an obligation to declare it to the authorities.
 The employee needs a certificate of income employment for the previous year.
 The certificates need to be issued by the employer.

-Once the Labor Agreement has been finalized with the employee there is a 3 day term for the Agreement to be registered with the National Revenue Agency.
+Once the Labor Agreement has been finalized with the employee, there is a three-day term for the Agreement to be registered with the National Revenue Agency.
 Failure to register the Agreement can result in severe penalties for the employer.

-Regardless of the three-day term, the agreement should be registered prior to employee starting of work.
-For example, if an agreement is concluded on June 3rd, 2016 and the employee is to start performing his/her functions under the agreement on this same date, the labor agreement must be registered with the National Revenue Agency first and only after that the employee may start legally to follow his/her obligations under the agreement.
+Regardless of the three-day term, the agreement should be registered prior to the employee starting of work.
+For example, if an agreement is concluded on January 3rd, 2019 and the employee is to start performing his/her functions under the agreement on this same date, the labor agreement must be registered with the National Revenue Agency first and only after that the employee may start legally to follow his/her obligations under the agreement.